cuongkane/blog/public/posts/2024/05/django_project_architecture.md

 2. `core/`: Contains core functionalities, utilities, and clients used across the project.

-- `core/clients`: Contains client modules for interacting with external services such as Kafka, Redis, or other third-party services.
+- `core/clients` (Infra layer): Contains client modules for interacting with external services such as Kafka, Redis, or other third-party services.

 - `core/utils`: Contains utility modules with commonly used functions such as string manipulation, Celery utility functions, or array manipulation.

 - `core/tests`: Contains unit tests for client modules and utilities.

 3. `charts/`: Represents the charts application.
-- `charts/models` (DDD's entities): Contains Django models related to charts.
+- `charts/models` (Domain layer): Contains Django models related to charts (DDD's entities).

-- `charts/services`: Contains service modules responsible for business logic related to charts (e.g., creating charts).
+- `charts/services` (Domain layer): Contains service modules responsible for business logic related to charts (e.g., creating charts).
 This layer works as a unit of works in DDD.

-- `charts/repositories`: Contains repository modules responsible for data access related to charts (e.g., fetching charts from the database).
+- `charts/repositories` (Infra layer): Contains repository modules responsible for data access related to charts (e.g., fetching charts from the database).
-Basically, Django ORM could take the duty of `repository` layer.
-Because it supports 5 SQL databases and allows the use of in-memory databases for testing.
-But, I introduce repository layer to separate the saving/getting persistence data duty from Django models.
-So that, Django models could work as DDD's entities only (Single Responsibility).

 - `charts/tests`: Contains unit tests for views and other components related to charts.

 4. `alerts/`: Represents the alerts application.
-- `alerts/models` (DDD's entities): Contains Django models related to alerts.
+- `alerts/models` (Domain layer): Contains Django models related to alerts (DDD's entities).
-- `alerts/services`: Contains service modules responsible for business logic related to alerts (e.g., creating alerts).
+- `alerts/services` (Domain layer): Contains service modules responsible for business logic related to alerts (e.g., creating alerts).
-- `alerts/views`: Contains view modules responsible for handling HTTP requests and responses related to alerts.
+- `alerts/views`(Application layer): Contains view modules responsible for handling HTTP requests and responses related to alerts.
-- `alerts/tasks`: Contains Celery task modules responsible for periodic tasks related to alerts (e.g., evaluating alerts and sending notifications).
+- `alerts/tasks`(Application layer): Contains Celery task modules responsible for periodic tasks related to alerts (e.g., evaluating alerts and sending notifications).

 This project architecture follows a modular approach, organizing codebase into separate components (applications) based on their functionalities (charts, alerts) and reusability (core, clients, utils).